rollerworks/search/doc/cookbook/type/data_transformers.rst

 has no idea how to handle this format.
 It looks like a number but it's not.

-It would be better if this value was in an InvoiceNumber value object, so that the system can work with.
+It would be better if this value was in an InvoiceNumber value object, so the system can work with.
 This is where Data Transformers come into play.

 The InvoiceNumber object is known as a normalized value.